 Note: This includes players other than the on-deck batter (who must remain in the on-deck circle) at the start of the game, between innings, or when a pitcher is warming up.

-b.
-There shall be no smoking in the designated dugout area.
+14.10.2 There shall be no tobacco use in the designated dugout area.

 Effect - Sec.
-10: The first offence is a team warning.
+13.19: The first offence is a team warning.
 Any repeat offence shall result in the ejection of that team member.